oh2mp/gpsmqtt/README.md

 The GPS module is Beitian BN-280 which is a cheap and working module which supports GPS and Glonass.
 They are available eg. in AliExpress.
 Any other standard module would work too.

-The TX of the GPS module is connected to pin 13 with a voltage divider because the GPS module is 5V and ESP8266 is 3.3V.
+The TX of the GPS module is connected to GPIO13 with a voltage divider because the GPS module is 5V and ESP8266 is 3.3V.

 ![Schema](i/gpsmqtt_schema.png)